doncandela/mgah/mgah.md

   - **`gpu`** (also defined in [Installing CUDA-aware Python packages...](#pytorch-cupy) below) adds CuPy.
 - The following test code is used:
   - **`gputest.py`** makes dense and sparse matrices of various sizes and floating-point types, and times operations using these matrices on the CPU and (if available) the GPU.
 If run in an environment without CuPy like **`p39`**, only CPU tests will be run.
 But if run in **`gpu`** and a GPU can be initialized, will also run GPU tests.
+  - **`np-version.py`** is a very short program that imports Numpy and prints out its version.
+- The following Apptainer definition files are used:
+  - **`os-only.def`** makes a container that contains only the Ubuntu OS.
+  - **`pack.def`** makes a container that contains Linux, Conda, and the Miniconda package distribution, and installs a few selected packages in the container.
+  - **`tprogs.def`** makes a container...TODO change name??
+  - **`gputest.def`** makes a container that imports CuPy and so can use a GPU.

 ## Part 1: MPI, GPU, and Apptainer on a Linux PC<a id="on-linux-pc"></a>